 During the last few years, new conceptual approaches and criteria to describe Alzheimer's disease have been developed referring to the spectrum of Alzheimer's disease in three stages: (1) preclinical Alzheimer's disease, (2) mild cognitive impairment (MCI) due to Alzheimer's disease, and (3) dementia due to Alzheimer's disease.

-One hallmark of Alzheimer's disease is the accumulation of the β-amyloid peptide, which is due to the overproduction of β amyloid peptide and/or the failure of clearance mechanisms.
-In a healthy brain, these peptides are broken down and eliminated.
+One pathological hallmark of Alzheimer's disease is the accumulation of ß-amyloid, called 'amyloid plaques', in the brain, caused by the overproduction of ß-amyloid and/or the failure of clearance mechanisms.
+In a healthy brain, the peptide ß-amyloid is broken down and eliminated.
 In people who develop Alzheimer's disease, ß-amyloid accumulates between brain cells, interfering with their normal functioning and their connections to other brain cells.
 Thus, this peptide represents an important therapeutic target for Alzheimer's disease: if ß-amyloid can again be broken down.

 Positron Emission Tomography (PET) is a type of neuroimaging, which allows for the visualisation of the amyloid plaques in the brain.
 It uses small amounts of radioactive materials called tracers.
 These tracers are 'attached' to particular compounds of interest in the brain and injected into the body.
 A scanner detects signals from the tracer to see how much of the compound of interest is in the brain.

 PET tracers have recently been approved for marketing, which allows for wider use of PET imaging to detect ß-amyloid accumulation in the brain.
 AMYPAD will use two ß-amyloid PET tracers, which are called florbetaben and flutemetamol.
 As commercial products, they are called NEURACEQTM and VIZAMYLTM.